Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2: Multiply extra health only.
 			// 3: Multiply both.
 			"Multiply Health"				"0"

+			// The interval between each random switch.
+			// Note: This setting only takes affect when the "Spawn Mode" setting is set to 2.
+			// --
+			// Minimum: 0.1
+			// Maximum: 9999999999.0
+			"Random Interval"				"5.0"

+			// The mode of the Super Tanks' spawn status.
+			// --
+			// 0: Spawn as normal Super Tanks.
+			// 1: Spawn as Super Tank bosses.
+			// 2.
+Spawn as Super Tanks that switch randomly between each type.
+			"Spawn Mode"					"0"

 			// Amount of Tanks to spawn for each finale wave.
 			// Separate waves with commas.